ninelabs/ninelabs.com/README.md

 **Now that things are installed**

-Move into your webafternoon.com directory and start the Jekyll server.
+Move into your ninelabs.com directory and start the Jekyll server.

-    cd webafternoon.com
+    cd ninelabs.com
-    jekyll serve -w --baseurl ''
+    jekyll serve

 Now you can view your out-of-the-box website by going to [http://localhost:4000](http://localhost:4000).